example42/tp_desktop/README.md

 ```

 ## In case of errors

+You will see them, most of them can be solved in a few seconds by who knows what's under the hoods (Puppet, the tp module and its tinydata).

+Raise an issue on GitHub or contact Alessandro Franceschi on Twitter @alvagante, via WhatsApp (check [example42.com](https://example42.com) for details) or directly via a ticket here on GitHub.

 Please be aware that as of November 2022, tp-desktop is still in alpha and may not work as expected.